Friday, December 16, 2016

 Wednesday, November 30, 2016

-Blink of an Eye - an excerpt
+Blink of an Eye - Chapters

 Chapter 1

-Slamming the brakes, he slid to within thirty feet as the truck caught fire and started to burn.
-Without bothering to shut the door, he raced to the burning vehicle.
+Slamming the brakes, he slid within thirty feet as the truck caught fire and started to burn.
+Without bothering to shut his door, he raced to the burning vehicle.
+The truck lay on its side; the hood popped, and dark smoke billowed from the engine.
+Jumping on the running board, he grabbed the door handle and yanked.

-When the truck exploded, the concussion knocked him off his feet.
+When the truck exploded, the concussion knocked Buck off his feet.
 Slamming into the pavement, he skidded on knees and elbows, his face scraping asphalt.
 Hot air warmed his neck as it blasted over his head.
 The old man opened his eyes when he patted his face.

 “Do I know you?”

-The old man’s eyes closed and he grew silent without answering the question.
+The old man’s eyes closed, and he grew silent without answering the question.

 Scant minutes had passed before sirens began screaming.
-An emergency vehicle from the Guthrie fire department skidded to a halt behind them.
-Two EMT’s that Buck recognized raced to help.
+An emergency vehicle from the Guthrie Fire Department skidded to a halt behind them.
+Two EMTs that Buck recognized raced to help.

-Clint was short, had a pug nose and a fireplug body.
+Clint was short had a pug nose and a fireplug body.
 His partner Bones McGee was twice as tall and half as wide.

 “Ain’t got much pulse,” Clint said, slipping an oxygen mask over his face.
 “You okay?”